The Muse and an Angel Named Trixie

 It's that connection to the land that matters.
 Not making that connection can lead to a mental flailing which can last a lifetime.
 Being a wanderer comes with a tinge of deep sadness, which is not the same as being a world traveler.

 My colleagues and I have thought of Idaho as the keeper of special places.
 I know I wrote scripts in the hope that others would feel the same way.
 It was always a debate when Outdoor Idaho would highlight one of those special places.
-But I've become convinced over the years that a great way to protect places from those who might wish to despoil them is to build a following for those places.
+But I've become convinced over the years that a great way to protect some of these places from those who might wish to despoil them is to build a following for those places.

-An army willing to fight for a special place can be a winning hand, as it was in the White Cloud Mountains in the 1960's, when the American Smelting and Refining Company planned to turn impressive Castle Peak into an open pit mine, in their search for molybdenum.
+An army willing to fight for a special place can be a winning hand, as it was in the White Cloud Mountains in the late 1960's, when the American Smelting and Refining Company planned to turn impressive Castle Peak into an open pit mine, in their search for molybdenum.

 That army of environmental fighters eventually won the day when Cecil Andrus became Governor in 1970.
-"Cece" told us in an interview that he figured it was his environmental stance in the White Cloud Mountains that gave him the narrow victory over his pro-mining Republican opponent Don Samuelson.
+Cece told us in an interview that he figured it was his environmental stance in the White Cloud Mountains that gave him the narrow victory over his pro-mining Republican opponent Don Samuelson.
 Forty-five years later, in 2015, Idaho's Republican Congressman Mike Simpson worked his magic to get official Wilderness status for the White Clouds through the House.
 There was even a unanimous vote in the Senate, thanks to Senator Jim Risch.

-Those were the days, my friends, those were the days.
+Those were the days, my friends.
+Those were the days.

 -------------------------------

-That’s why I suggested that my colleagues think of themselves as Shepherds, guiding their story through the brambles of changing schedules and staff and other obstacles that might come up.
+That’s why I suggested that my colleagues think of themselves as shepherds, guiding their story through the brambles of changing schedules and staff and other obstacles that might come up.
 Every station producer, director and videographer not specifically assigned to work on Outdoor Idaho was encouraged to produce one show per year.
 Most of them jumped at the chance to spread their wings, win some awards, and expand their resumes.

-The most valuable tool to assist a Shepherd is a deadline.
+The most valuable tool to assist a shepherd is a deadline.
 I’m reminded of the old saying: There's nothing like a hanging in the morning to focus the mind.
 That's what a real broadcast deadline does.
 It provides an inevitability to things.
 It helps with writer's block, too.

 -------------------------